Understanding Tool Permissions

 Most common cause: The tool is connected to your account but not granted to that specific worker.Solution:

-- Go to Workers → Select the worker
+- Open the worker

-- Click Tools tab
+- Click Tools in the right-side menu

 - Enable the tool for that worker